MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-logon.md

 If you disable or do not configure this policy, the welcome screen is displayed each time a user logs on to the computer.

-This setting applies only to Windows 2000 Professional.
-It does not affect the "Configure Your Server on a Windows 2000 Server" screen on Windows 2000 Server.
+This setting applies only to Windows.
+It does not affect the "Configure Your Server on a Windows Server" screen on Windows Server.

 > [!NOTE]
 > This setting appears in the Computer Configuration and User Configuration folders.
 If both settings are configured, the setting in Computer Configuration takes precedence over the setting in User Configuration.